 A: Yes, Ground Penetrating Radar can be used to determine the precise location of unmarked graves for site planning purposes.
 While older grave sites can be harder to locate because of material deterioration, in most cases we can accurately map where these grave sites are found.

 Q: How deep can your Ground Penetrating Radar “see”?

 A: This answer depends on the type of application in which you are interested.
 For concrete applications we can typically penetrate to a depth of 18-24”.
 We use a 1500/1600MHz antenna for concrete scanning applications.
-For utility locating needs on grass, asphalt or concrete we can generally penetrate anywhere from 6-10’.
+For private utility locating needs on grass, asphalt or concrete we can generally penetrate anywhere from 6-10’.
 For these types of applications we use a 400MHz antenna.
 Because GPRS is committed to providing the most accurate and comprehensive GPR surveying services, we also have the ability to use larger antennas for greater depth penetration.
 Please contact your local GPRS representative for more information.

 Q: How accurate are the results when using ground penetrating radar?

 A: Extremely accurate!
 Again, our accuracy is dependent upon the type of application in which you are interested.
 We have found that when scanning with the 1500/1600 MHz antenna (most concrete applications) we are +/- ¼” to the center of the object we are locating and ½” +/- to the actual depth.
-We have found that when surveying with the 400 MHz antenna (most utility locating applications) we are +/- 6” to the center of the object we are locating and +/- 10% to the actual depth.
+We have found that when surveying with the 400 MHz antenna (most private utility locating applications) we are +/- 6” to the center of the object we are locating and +/- 10% to the actual depth.
 Soil moisture conditions and other factors affect the accuracy for the 400 MHz antenna, and these accuracy results are based on over 50+ years of GPR experience.